 Following the so-called boot camps, 15 would-be social entrepreneurs will be chosen to travel to the United States to undertake a course offered by the Dalai Lama Center at MIT in Boston, where they will have the opportunity to work with experts to identify the tools needed to further develop their projects.

 “30 Segundos por México is a project that really excites us.
 It will allow us to find passionate young people who want to have a positive impact on our country using technology and innovation . . .
-Thanks to the alliance between AT&T in Mexico and the MIT Center, the proposals of these young people could become reality,” said Armando Laborde, a partner at New Ventures.
+Thanks to the alliance between AT&T in Mexico and The Center at MIT, the proposals of these young people could become reality,” said Armando Laborde, a partner at New Ventures.

 Alejandra Menache, a senior manager at AT&T México, said the objectives of the competition are reflective of the company’s own values.